markallisongit/blog/content/posts/2022/powershell-what-if/index.md

 ## Removing Azure Resources safely

 A scheduled drift report should alert developers or DevOps engineers that the production state is out-of-sync with the source controlled code.
-If this happens, and some resources need removing, then the `What-If` switch comes in handy and provides confidence to remove items in production that shouldn't be there.
+If this happens, and some resources need removing, then the `-WhatIf` switch comes in handy and provides confidence to remove items in production that shouldn't be there.

 ### SQL DBAs know